Icing for Injuries, Tendinitis, and Inflammation

-Ice is also often helpful with chronic overuse or tissue fatigue injuries like carpal tunnel syndrome, tennis elbow, supraspinatus tendinitis, iliotibial band syndrome, patellofemoral pain syndrome, shin splints, and plantar fasciitis.
+Ice is also often helpful with chronic overuse or tissue fatigue injuries like carpal tunnel syndrome, tennis elbow, supraspinatus or Achilles tendinitis,8 iliotibial band syndrome, patellofemoral syndrome, shin splints, and plantar fasciitis.
 There are others, of course, but these are the most common.

 Ice may also be useful for garden-variety “wear and tear” arthritis, and sometimes the nasty inflammatory arthritides (rheumatoid, ankylosing spondylitis).

-Ice can mildly aggravate the pain of muscle spasm and trigger points (muscle knots).
-Trigger point pain is extremely common, and is routinely mistaken for an “iceable” injury, especially in the low back.
-Here’s the short explanation:
+Ice can aggravate muscle pain, which is routinely mistaken for an “iceable” injury, especially in the low back.

-But the low back is only the most obvious example, because it is both much tougher and immune to injury than people think, and also much more prone to painful trigger point activity than most people realize.
-In fact, the vast majority of garden variety aches and pains are dominated not by arthritis and injury as people tend to assume, but “just” by muscle pain — which tends to be irritated by ice, and generally would rather have a hot pack and a massage.
+And those cases are surprisingly rare, because the back is much tougher and immune to injury than people think, and also much more prone to painful trigger point activity than most people realize.
+Indeed, many garden variety aches and pains, especially in younger people, are probably caused not by arthritis and injury as people tend to assume, but by ordinary muscle pain — which tends to be irritated by ice and soothed by heat.

 Icing is traditionally used wherever people suspect inflammation.
 However, that includes at least three common and surprisingly different biological situations … and different reasons for icing, or not icing.

 The third one in particular is a bit of a revelation for a lot of people.
-It’s covered in detail below.
+More below.

 If the skin isn’t broken (sterile injury), things are really quite different!
-In this context, inflammation is an absurd overreaction that causes collateral damage and excessive pain for no good reason at all — a genuine glitch in biology In this context, inflammation is an absurd overreaction that causes collateral damage and excessive pain for no good reason at all — a glitch in biology., with a recently discovered and clear evolutionary explanation.7 There is simply no need for the immune cells to get all fired up for a sterile, internal injury where there is no possibility of infection.
+In this context, inflammation is an absurd overreaction that causes collateral damage and excessive pain for no good reason at all — a genuine glitch in biology, with a recently discovered and clear evolutionary explanation.15 There is simply no need for the immune cells to get all fired up for a sterile, internal injury where there is no possibility of infection.
 Nevertheless, they do get fired up.